gsurrel/PROFIT/README.md

 - Periodically samples CPU, (private) memory, and number of file descriptors opened,
 - Limits the processes selected for sampling,
 - Samples for a predefined amount of time,
+- Compute the average of the collected metrics,
 - Logs the data as a CSV file.

 ## Installation